aelveborn/Wii-Scale/README.md

 ## Run

 	npm start

-Now the web server and Wii-Scale should be up and running.
-Point you web browser to http://localhost:8080 and you should see the web interface.
+Now the web server and Wii-Scale should be up and running at [http://localhost:8080](http://localhost:8080)

 ## Libraries